-Fan Lau (分流) is a peninsula on the southwest tip of Lantau Island in Hong Kong.
-In Cantonese, Fan Lau means “separating water flow“.
-It precisely describes the main characteristic of the peninsula: separating the current from the Pearl River and the water of the South China Sea.
+Fan Lau is a peninsula on the southwest tip of Lantau Island in Hong Kong.
+In Cantonese, Fan Lau means “separating water flow”.
+It precisely describes the peninsula’s main characteristic: separating the Pearl River from the South China Sea.

-Besides the geographical property of the peninsula, the area has an ancient stone circle, an old military fort, Tin Hau temple, abandoned villages and panoramic views of Lantau South Country Park.
+In addition to the peninsula’s geographical property, the area has an ancient stone circle, an old military fort, a Tin Hau temple, abandoned villages, and panoramic views of Lantau South Country Park.

-But the area is only accessible on foot via Fan Lau hike, which includes Lantau Trail Section 8 (鳳凰徑8段), Fan Lau Country Trail (分流郊遊徑) and Lantau Trail Section 7 (鳳凰徑7段).
+However, the area is only accessible on foot via the Fan Lau hike, which includes Lantau Trail Section 8, Fan Lau Country Trail, and Lantau Trail Section 7.
 The point-to-point coastal trail is easy but very long.

-In this post, I’ll show you everything you need to know about Fan Lau Peninsula and how to spend the day hiking this long but rewarding hiking trail on Lantau Island.
+In this post, I’ll explain everything you need to know about Fan Lau Peninsula and how to spend the day hiking this long but rewarding trail on Lantau Island.

 What you need to know before starting Fan Lau Hike